nomadicmehul/SRM-FOSS-Meetup-2018/README.md

 ### Goals :

-* Promote and Educate people about authentication & authorisation.
+* Promote and Educate people about authentication & authorization.
 * Learn about the different concepts that make up modern identity
 * *Organizers* are accountable to clarify queries on the day of event.